denten-books/plain-text/5-sign.md

 opaque, etched into the hefty and hidden material contingencies of the device.
 The material substrates of computational text likewise carry real-world affordances and consequences.
 They are first and foremost hidden from view.
-Drives and tapes reside of boxes encased in plastic and aluminum.
+Drives and tapes reside inside of boxes encased in plastic and aluminum.
 If only because they carry electrical current and have the potential to catch fire, they are regulated.
 They contain heavy and rare metals, often hazardous if touched or ingested.
 Flash cards, memory sticks, solid state storage devices, and magnetic disk drives contain circuitry to prevent unauthorized access and to resist tempering.
 Within them, text intertwines with machine internals, often sealed hermetically and hermeneutically, in a way that resists human interpretation.
 It is inscription not compatible with humans; a literature for the machines.

 Form and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to